mcc-us/mcc-us.github.io/_pages/001-qbo-basics.md

 ### Key Features of QuickBooks Online

-- Dashboard Overview: The QBO dashboard provides a snapshot of your business's financial health, including bank account balances, profit and loss statements, and expense summaries.
+- Dashboard View: The dashboard provides info on your business's financial health, bank account balances, P & L statements, and expense summaries.
-- Invoicing and Billing: Create, send, and track professional invoices.
-Set up recurring invoices and accept online payments to streamline your cash flow.
+- Invoicing and Billing: Create, send, and track invoices, set up recurring invoices, and accept online payments.
-- Expense Tracking: Easily record and categorize expenses.
+- Expense Tracking: Record and categorize expenses.
 Attach receipts directly to transactions for better record-keeping.
-- Financial Reporting: Generate a variety of financial reports such as Balance Sheet, Income Statement, and Cash Flow Statement to monitor your business performance.
+- Financial Reporting: Generate financial reports: Balance Sheets, Income Statements, and Cash Flow Statements to monitor your business performance.
-- Inventory Management: Track inventory levels, manage purchase orders, and generate inventory reports to ensure you always have the right stock on hand.
+- Inventory Management: Track inventory, manage purchase orders, and generate inventory reports to ensure stock on hand.
-- Payroll Integration: Manage payroll directly within QBO, including employee information, paychecks, and tax filings.
+- Payroll Integration: Manage payroll within QBO, including employee information, paychecks, and tax filings.
 - Bank Reconciliation: Connect your bank and credit card accounts to QBO to automatically import transactions and simplify the reconciliation process.

 ### Three common parts for all QBO views